RafaVico/rg350_sdlbasic/README.md

-# rg350_sdlbasic
+# SDLBasic
-SDLBasic port for RG350
+SDLBasic port for RG350.